Rhashan Stone

-Rhashan Stone (born November 3, 1969) is an American-born British actor and comedian based in the UK.
+Rhashan Stone (born November 3, 1969) is an American-born British actor, comedian and musician based in the UK.
 He has had main roles in series such as Bodies (2004–2005), Mutual Friends (2008), Strike Back (2010–2012), The Smoke (2014), Ballot Monkeys (2015), Keeping Faith (2019–2021) and Hollington Drive (2021).

 Early life

 Stone was born in Elizabeth, New Jersey to soul and jazz singer Joanne Stone.
 When he was six years old, his mother married the British singer/songwriter Russell Stone, and they moved to the UK to live with him.
 Together, his mother and stepfather formed the singing duo R&J Stone.
 His aunt Madeline Bell was also involved in the music industry and became the lead singer for Blue Mink.
 When Stone was 11, his mother died from a brain tumor.
 In later years, he studied acting at the Mountview Academy of Theatre Arts.
 Stone is a classically trained singer, musician and composer of jazz, soul and gospel music.